hypre-space/hypredrive/docs/usrman-src/installation.rst

 ``-DBUILD_SHARED_LIBS=ON`` requests shared libraries for the complete bundled dependency stack.

+The auto-fetched HYPRE test drivers remain disabled by default.
+Set ``-DHYPRE_BUILD_TESTS=ON`` to add native drivers such as ``struct`` to the same HYPREDRV build tree; an explicit setting is preserved.

 With HYPRE 2.31.0 or newer, HYPREDRV configures HYPRE's GPU-aware MPI mode during initialization.
 The mode is enabled when any of ``MV2_USE_CUDA``, ``MV2_USE_HIP``, ``MPIR_CVAR_ENABLE_GPU``, or